bentoml/OpenLLM/README.md

   -h, --help     Show this message and exit.

 Commands:
-  build       Package a given models into a Bento. import      Setup LLM interactively. instruct    Instruct agents interactively for given tasks, from a... models      List all supported models. prune       Remove all saved models, (and optionally bentos) built with... query       Ask a LLM interactively, from a terminal. start       Start any LLM as a REST server. start-grpc  Start any LLM as a gRPC server.
+  build       Package a given models into a BentoLLM. import      Setup LLM interactively. models      List all supported models. prune       Remove all saved models, (and optionally bentos) built with OpenLLM locally. query       Query a LLM interactively, from a terminal. start       Start a LLMServer for any supported LLM. start-grpc  Start a gRPC LLMServer for any supported LLM.

 Extensions:
   build-base-container  Base image builder for BentoLLM.